martinlingstuyl/blog-wiki/Microsoft-365-Community-Blog-Markdown-reference.md

 - Right (closing) single quotation mark or apostrophe: `&#8217;`
 - Left (opening) single quotation mark (rarely used): `&#8216;`

-> [!TIP]
-> To avoid "smart" characters in your Markdown files, rely on the Docs Authoring Pack's smart quote replacement feature.
+> **TIP:** To avoid "smart" characters in your Markdown files, rely on the Docs Authoring Pack's smart quote replacement feature.

 <!-- For more information, see [smart quote replacement](docs-authoring/smart-quote-replacement.md). -->